EthanSchoonbee/GamesGlobalServerlessFunctions/README.md

 </p>

 #### Add variables called '*READER_ECR_REPO* ' & '*WRITER_ECR_REPO* ' that will hold the names of your ECR repositories for the reader and writer lambda functions.
-#### You can name anything as long as there are no other repositories with the same name in the ECR of your chosen region.
+#### You can name them anything as long as there are no other repositories with the same name in the ECR of your chosen region.
 <p align="center">
   <img src="assets/GITHUB_DEPLOYMENT_15.jpg" />
 </p>